lizardsystem/lizard-security/README.rst

 coverage at 100%**.
 If you develop on lizard-security, **keep** the coverage at 100%.

-We need to be quite conservative at adding features or conrner case tweaks.
+We need to be quite conservative at adding features or corner case tweaks.
 If you add one: do it in a branch.
 We're using Git for a reason.

 Lizard-security is available `on github